saileshdwivedy30/Auto-Log-Insights/README.md

 ## System Description
 ![Architecture](/architecture.jpg)
-1. API gateway
-Accepts .txt, .csv files and puts them in a temporary folder on the server.

-2. Client
-Sends all the files in its log folder to the server.
+### Flask REST Service
+Implements the /register, /login and /upload REST endpoints.

+#### Register
+- Creates user credentials in the Elasticsearch system.
+- Creates a <b>user-specific index</b> to store user's logs.
+- Creates <b>user-specific role</b>  that allows access only to that index and "read" privileges in Kibana to 'discover' and 'dashboard' features.
+- Creates a <b>user-specific space</b>  in Kibana to ensure user can only see their own data on Kibana
+- Creates an <b>index pattern</b> in that space (required to see data in Kibana features).

+#### Login

 ## Installation steps
 You require the following softwares:
 - Kibana version: 7.10.2 in tune with the Elasticsearch version.
-### Dashboard
+### Dashboard Service
 The dashboard is a kibana service, configured specially to work with our Elasticsearch service.
 Follow these steps to set up Kibana.
 1. Create a google cloud VM node with following settings:
 <b>Name</b>: dashboard-vm
 <b>Type</b>: e2-medium <b>Boot disk</b>: Ubuntu 20.04 LTS. <b>Network Tag</b>: “allow-kibana”

-2. Once created, SSH into the machine, and run the [setup-script](#dashboard_service\kibana_setup.sh) to install Kibana on the VM.
+2. Once created, SSH into the machine, and run the [setup-script](dashboard_service/kibana_setup.sh) to install Kibana on the VM.
-3. Modify the file "/etc/kibana/kibana.yml" as given in [kibana.yml](#dashboard_service\kibana.yaml).
+3. Modify the file "/etc/kibana/kibana.yml" as given in [kibana.yml](dashboard_service/kibana.yaml).
 Add the missing fields: ES IP address and built-in user password.
 4. Run the following to start and enable kibana service

 ```